How do you recognise rockstar PR consultants?

 - Mysteriously, they tend always to come out on top.

-- You can see it in that their eyes, that they “get it”.
+- You can see in their eyes that they “get it”.

 After many years of finding and recruiting PR talent, I’ve finally arrived at an answer:

-The secret: Rockstar PR consultants don’t need (or expect) authority to explain how to succeed and get things done.
+Rockstar PR consultant = A junior PR consultant that doesn’t need (or expect) authority to explain how to succeed and get things done.

 Ask yourself: Are you waiting for authority to tell you what to do or how to succeed?
 Are you waiting for the authority to permit you?
 Are you waiting for someone to give you a chance?